Tír Conaill Harps: Tir Conaill Harps Youths

 When Tír Conaill Harps was formed in 1994 following the amicable break away from the Pearse Harps the club initially solely focused on the youth.
-The senior teams where not formed until later on.
+The senior teams were not formed until later on.
 The youth section of the club has always been a major focus and source of pride for the club.
 Since the formation they have continually progressed, competing and on many occasions winning tournaments held both at home and abroad.
 The pinnacle achievement came in 1999 when the Tir Conaill Harps under-16 team went all the way to the British Final and won.
 Most recently Tir Conaill Harps found success after winning the U-12's Scottish Championship for the first time in over a decade.
 With the foundations of the club firmly laid, the hard work from both the coaches and the players are now finally coming to fruition.
 The club currently fields teams at under-six, under-eight, under-ten, under-twelve, under-sixteen and under-eighteen level.
 It also has setups within many schools at both primary and secondary level within the Glasgow catchment area and is in the process of setting up a competitive schools league.